karanbhamra/CGI-Primer/README.md

 - Added styling to the html so the users page starts below the script and does not affect the styling.

 - Finished project.

+Summary:

+- Met the requirements, and is completed and runs.